Build Your First Process Landscape in Crismo (L0 to L2)

 In Crismo, the landscape is the default starting point, not an afterthought bolted onto a diagram editor.

-Step 1: Create a Workspace
+1. Create a Workspace

 Open Crismo and create a new workspace.
 Give it a name that describes the scope: "ACME Corp Process Architecture" or "Marketing Division Processes".
 The workspace is the container for your entire landscape.

-Step 2: Define the Value Chain (L0)
+2. Define the Value Chain (L0)

-- Add a brief description: what starts this process area and what the end state looks like
+Add a brief description for each: what starts this process area and what the end state looks like.
+Aim for 5 to 10 areas.
+The result is a visual value chain that anyone in the organization can read.

-Step 3: Break Down into Process Groups (L1)
+3. Break Down into Process Groups (L1)

-Step 4: Add Detailed BPMN Diagrams (L2)
+4. Add Detailed BPMN Diagrams (L2)

 Crismo supports the full BPMN 2.0 notation: parallel gateways, inclusive gateways, timer events, message flows, sub-processes, and everything else in the standard.